-1. LED holiday lights save you money.
-LED lights use up to 90% less energy than traditional holiday lights, according to the U.S. government’s Energy Star program.
+Yes, LED holiday lights save energy.
+Up to 75% less energy than the old-fashioned kind, according to the U.S. government’s Energy Star program.

-4. You can string a BIG strand of LED lights.
-Safety wise, you shouldn’t connect more than three traditional light strings, but you can connect up to 87 LED holiday light strings, totaling a whopping 1,500 feet, Choi says.
+Safety wise, you shouldn’t connect more than three traditional light strings, but you can connect at least 10 with LEDs and up to 87 in some cases, totaling a whopping 1,500 feet, Choi says.
 So blow your neighbor's display away by cocooning your house in lights:

 - You won’t have to buy as many extension cords.